 The cost of living is about the same as equivalent costs in Nottingham and Lincoln and about 5% higher than Birmingham.

-As with all student towns, the nightlife is generally good, with favourite venues being Mosh a three-floor nightclub, Popworld and Moo Moo.
-For a more sophisticated night out there’s the Derby Theatre and the smaller Guildhall Theatre for music, shows, talks and comedy.
-There’s also a handful of independent venues, two major cinemas a short taxi ride from the campus.
+As with all student towns, the nightlife is generally good, with favourite venues being Mosh, a three-floor nightclub, Popworld and Moo Moo.
+For a more sophisticated night out, there’s the Derby Theatre and the smaller Guildhall Theatre for music, shows, talks and comedy.
+There’s also a handful of independent venues and two major cinemas a short taxi ride from the campus.
 The Derby QUAD is a community arts centre with a cinema attached.
-They show movies, art exhibitions, and put on a bunch of events and extra workshops over a range of topics and they offer student discounts.
+They show movies, art exhibitions and put on a bunch of events and extra workshops over a range of topics and they offer student discounts.
 Keep an eye on their calendar.

 The Cathedral Quarter is where you’ll find all the little boutique shops and quirky cafes.
 St Peters is the classic high street area, a favourite spot for buskers and performers, as well as the Eagle Market.
 Finally, there’s Intu, a huge indoor shopping complex.
-There are over two hundred shops in here so there’s a fairly good chance they have what you’re looking for!
-If you’re all shopped Intu also has a cinema, bowling alley, mini-golf and at a Christmas its famous ice bar, Glacier.
+There are over two hundred shops in there so there’s a fairly good chance they have what you’re looking for!
+If you’re all shopped out, Intu also has a cinema, bowling alley, mini-golf and, at Christmas, its famous ice bar, Glacier.

 Outdoor adventurers will be pleased to know that you’re only half an hour from the edge of the Peaks, with their huge range of activities.
 You can keep it as low tech as a gentle walk, or gear up for some climbing or canoeing, whatever takes your fancy.

 Adrenaline junkies should definitely pay a visit to Wildpark.
-Here there are so many activities to get stuck in to, there’s paintballing, quad biking, laser tag, crossbow shooting, archery and pistol shooting.
+There are so many activities to get stuck into: there’s paintballing, quad biking, laser tag, crossbow shooting, archery and pistol shooting.
 All this just a 25-minute bus ride away!